seaxe left Anglo Saxon History

 My current theory on Saxon Place Names

-I have was looking at the place names around Hastings, which all appear to be Saxon, with a very few exceptions.
+In 2000 I was looking at the place names around Hastings, which all appear to be Saxon, with a very few exceptions, and wondered what they meant.

-My research leads me to conclude that this area was settled between the take over of Kent by Henghest and Horsa, and the take over of the South Downs area by Aelle, so around 465AD.
+My research lead me to conclude that this area was settled between the take over of Kent by Henghest and Horsa, and the take over of the South Downs area by Aelle, so around 465AD, and was settled by the Saxons.

 As a lot of villages have similar snippets in their name and I wondered if each of these meant something, and that this in turn might mean that the settlement names described the use or surroundings of a place.